 Existing "tough on crime" policies, particularly around punitive drug policies, have failed to achieve public safety while putting an unprecedented number of people behind bars and eroding constitutional rights.
 This system also erodes economic opportunity, family stability, and civic engagement during incarceration and sometimes creating life long challenges upon release.

 America, land of the free, has earned the disturbing distinction of being the world's leading jailer.
-The ACLU believes that together we can cut that number in half by 2020.
 Nebraska has a role to play in reducing America's addiction to incarceration and providing programs that help those convicted of a crime to turn their lives around.

 What You Need To Know